alkem-io/alkemio/README.md

 - Facilitating communication and interactions around the challenge ...and likely many more.
 There are many aspects that can play into this.

-And of course to do this while leveraging the latest technical capabilityes such as Self Sovereign Identity, verified credentials (trust, reputation), formalised agreements etc etc - without exposing those details to the end user!
+And of course to do this while leveraging the latest technical capabilities such as Self Sovereign Identity, verified credentials (trust, reputation), formalised agreements etc etc - without exposing those details to the end user!

 No small challenge - but one that can deliver huge value...a step change in how we collaborate!